TCP and UDP Transport Protocols

 The translation control protocol (TCP) is just a connection-oriented, reliable protocol.
 TCP explicitly defines connection establishment, data transfer, and connection tear-down phases to offer a connection-oriented service.
 TCP uses a combination of GBN and SR protocols to offer reliability.
 To achieve this goal, TCP uses checksum, retransmission of lost or corrupt packets, timers, etc. TCP is the most frequent transport-layer protocol on the internet.

-Services offered by TCP:
+Services offered by TCP and UDP Transport Protocols:

 1) Process-to-process Communication – TCP provides process-to-process communication, i.e, the transfer of data that happens between individual processes executing on end systems.
 This is done by exploiting port numbers or port addresses.
-Port numbers are 16 bits long which supports identify which process is sending or receiving data on a host.
+Port numbers are 16 bits long which supports identifying which process is sending or receiving data on a host.

 2) Stream Delivery Service –TCP is really a stream-oriented protocol.
 It allows the sending process to provide data as a stream of bytes and allows the receiving process to obtain data as a stream of bytes.
 TCP creates an environment where the two processes appear to be connected by an imaginary “tube” that carries their bytes across the Internet.
 The sending process produces (write to) the stream and the receiving process consumes (read from) it.